Learning journal vs learning journey (what’s the difference?)

-- Learning journal: A curated record of a child's learning over time (observations, photos, voice, next steps) aligned to EYFS.
+- Learning journal: A curated record of a child’s learning (observations, photos/audio, child/family voice, next steps) aligned to EYFS.

-- Learning journey: The narrative arc that connects moments into progress over time (milestones, transitions, outcomes).
+- Learning journey: The bigger narrative that connects these moments over time (starting points → milestones → outcomes → next steps).

 Examples and templates